mayank-crypto/pdsnd_github/README.md

 python bikeshare.py
 The program will execute

-made changes in the refactory branch
+Changes made in the refactory branch.
+Change 2 :- This repository contain information about Bikeshare data.